-Home beauty Cuticle care
+Home Beauty Cuticle care

-How to care for your cuticles
+How to care for your cuticle

-• Use only high quality cosmetics and varnishes.
+• Use only high-quality cosmetics and varnishes.

 • When doing housework, wear gloves to protect your hands from the harmful effects of household chemicals.